If you change the way you look at things, the things you look at change.

 In practical terms, mindfulness meditation involves sitting quietly and focusing the mind on one thing – often the feel or sound of one’s breath.
 Then, as thoughts enter the mind, the idea is to take notice of the thoughts but not react to them; simply return the focus to the breath.

 On the surface, it’s a simple technique; but it’s a skill that takes time to learn.
 Yet once mastered, mindfulness can have powerful effects, as a growing number of studies show.

 Her article goes into more detail, so rather than talking about it here, we recommend that you take a look at the complete post here.

 The reason Mindfulness meditation helps is because most of us are worry warts.
 Our minds wonder about worrying about the future or stressing about the past.
 Our internal dialogue is scattered, critical and often judgemental, which undermines our progress.

 What this means is that we are not grounded and present in the moment.
 We are not fully aware of what we are doing or experiencing or how we feel about it.

-When it comes to making change and breaking old habits that’s a powerful position to take wouldn’t you say?
+When it comes to making a change and breaking old habits, that’s a powerful position to take, wouldn’t you say?

 So now it’s your say.
 What do you think?

 Is meditation or Mindfulness something you have tried to help achieve your goals?
-Has it been a successfully strategy for you?
+Has it been a successful strategy for you?
 Would you recommend it to others?
 If so, why?

 As always, your interaction with our posts creates a reservoir of wisdom for all our readers to benefit from so please share your thoughts, stories and questions in the comments box below and remember to tweet, like and +1 ~ thanks